ACT Take Back

 With Oxfam and Marks & Spencer

-Marks & Spencer, in partnership with Oxfam, ran a trial which asked customers to give their unwearable clothes a second chance at life by donating them alongside their preloved wearable clothing.
+Marks & Spencer, in partnership with Oxfam, ran a trial asking customers to give their unwearable clothes a second chance at life by donating them alongside their preloved wearable clothing.
 The online trial allowed M&S customers to order a free postal donation bag, made from 100% recycled plastic, straight to their doorstep.
 Customers then placed their preloved second-hand clothing inside the bag – separating between those that are wearable from unwearable – but equally too good to waste.
 This meant clothing which can’t be worn anymore because it is torn, stained, stretched or broken could have a second chance of life and be used for other means.
 Both Oxfam and M&S are working to support the ACT ‘Textile Waste Project’, which is led by the UK Fashion and Textile Association.

 Oxfam continues to collect donations of rewearable clothing via their website.
 You can order a free online postal donation bag, crafted from 100% recycled plastic, and have it delivered directly to your doorstep by clicking the link below:https://www.oxfam.org.uk/donate/donate-by-post-for-free/